Extra Virgin Olive Oil’s health benefits should attract more attention, as it is an ideal fat to be used in all cooking applications.

 What is Extra Virgin Olive Oil?

 Extra virgin olive oil is the highest quality and also the most expensive olive oil available.
 It is estimated that only 10% of the world’s production fits in this category.
-The oil should be free of defects, and be made from fresh olives.
+The oil should be free of defects, and be made from fresh olives and milled in the shortest number of hours after picking.
 The free fatty acid content can be no greater than 0.8%.
 This category is known to have the highest levels of polyphenols and antioxidants.

 Why Italian Olive Oil?